 Prevention is the most effective means of dealing with crown rot.
 Since the fungus lives in the soil replace any wet or muddy soil.
-Dig at least 1 foot or more from soil surface before adding a layer of fine gravel to enhance good drainage.
+Dig at least 1 foot or more from soil surface before adding a layer of fine gravel to enhance good soil drainage.
 Follow the gravel can with new garden soil to make sure there no existing fungus still lives in the plant bed.

 It is important to restrict watering plants unless absolutely necessary.

 Shady areas do not get much sun each day, so the soil will naturally stay more moist.
 Soil moisture allows spread of these wilt-causing pathogens.
 Water only if the soil seems unusually dry or plants look like they are wilting.

 - Lawn Fungus Control: Tips On Identifying and Treating Lawn Fungus

 - St. Augustine Grass Disease – Take-All Roots Rot

 Rotating vegetable garden plants or crop rotation can help in preventing crown rot.
 Also inspect any young plants before transplanting into the garden plot.
 Any seedlings showing yellow lower leaves, wilting or a white fungus around the base of the plant may indicate the beginning of crown rot.
 Look for diseased plants and quickly segregate them to avoid the infected dead tissue from growing and affecting other plants.